johnjoeallen/edl/DEV_GUIDE.md

 - `abstract` optional boolean, default true
 - `params` optional map of core param names to Java type strings

+Root exception name:
+- `rootException` should be PascalCase and must not include the `Exception` suffix.
+The generator appends it automatically.

 Error fields:
 - `category` required string
 - `fixed` required map